chamaeleonidae/api/docs/webhooks/events.md

 ## Normalized Event naming

-By Default events are grouped by their case insensitive and normalized name value.
+By default, events are grouped by their case insensitive and normalized name value.
 The following are all counted as the _Same event_

 - "Imported Leads" => `imported_leads`
 - "ImporteD leads" => `imported_leads`
 - "imported-leads" => `imported_leads`

+To know more about how events are normalized, visit the [Normalization](http://concepts/normalization.md?id=events) page.